Welcome to Pretty Presets & Actions! We're so glad you're here.

-Your camera has three ways of letting light in --the aperture, the camera shutter, and the sensitivity of the sensor (ISO).
-I call these the Big 3.
-Balancing these three to let in the right amount of light is what shooting in manual mode is all about.
+Your camera has three ways of letting light in - the aperture, the camera shutter (shutter speed), and the sensitivity of the sensor (ISO).
+These are often referred to as the exposure triangle.
+I call them simply The Big 3.
+Balancing these three camera settings to let in just the right amount of light is what shooting in manual mode is all about.

 Your camera’s light meter is how you work to balance the Big 3.
 The light meter will look something like this:

+Make note of the plus sign on the left side and minus sign on the right.
 When your light meter has lines or dots toward the “+” symbol it is a sign your photo is moving toward overexposed.
-When your light meter is moving toward the “-” sign your photo is moving toward being underexposed.
+When your light meter has lines or dots moving toward the “-” symbol your photo is moving toward being underexposed.

 You can and should use your camera's light meter to tell if you have too much or too little light coming through the lens.
 The goal is to have it somewhere near the middle.

 Balancing the Big 3 (aperture, shutter speed, and ISO) is like balancing on a three-way teeter totter.
 If you let in more light one way, you may need to reduce the amount of light you let in through one of the other ways.
 If you let in less light one way, you may need to increase the amount of light you let in through one of the other ways.

 Manual Mode is NOT the same as Manual Focus!
 When we are talking about shooting in manual mode, I know that some people get confused and feel like when we shoot in manual mode that also includes manual focus.
 We are not talking about manual focus - that is something totally different.